Near Cambridge in Washington County, Idaho — The American West (Mountains)

 Erected by Idaho Historical Society.
 (Marker Number 378.)

 Location.
 44° 49.723′ N, 116° 54.212′ W. Marker is near Cambridge, Idaho, in Washington County.
-Marker is on State Highway 71 at milepost 2, 10 miles west of Camp Creek Road, on the left when traveling north.
-Touch for map.
-Marker is 28 miles from Cambridge near Brownlee Dam.
+Marker is on State Highway 71 at milepost 2,, 10 miles west of Camp Creek Road, on the left when traveling north.
+Marker is 28 miles from Cambridge Touch for map.
 Marker is in this post office area: Cambridge ID 83610, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Brownlee Ferry (here, next to this marker).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 12, 2009, by Rebecca Maxwell of Boise, Idaho.
-This page has been viewed 1,334 times since then and 27 times this year.
+It was originally submitted on October 12, 2009, by Rebecca Maxwell of Boise, Idaho.
+This page has been viewed 1,541 times since then and 51 times this year.
 Photos: 1, 2. submitted on October 12, 2009, by Rebecca Maxwell of Boise, Idaho. • Craig Swain was the editor who published this page.